Auerilas/ecopy/docs/source/ordination.rst

 			 If True, returns a dictionary of the plotted axes, where 'Objects' gives the coordinates of objects and 'Descriptors' gives the coordinates of the descriptors, if any.

 		xax: integer
-			Specifies CA axis to plot on the x-axis
+			Specifies PCoA axis to plot on the x-axis.

 		yax: integer
-			Specifies CA axis to plot on the y-axis (Default=2)
+			Specifies PCoA axis to plot on the y-axis.

 		descriptors:  numpy.ndarray or pandas.DataFrame
 			An n x m matrix of descriptors to plot on the biplot.
 These can be the original descriptors used to calculate distances among objects or an entirely new set.
 Descriptors must be quantitative.
 It will work for binary descriptors, but may be meaningless.